 Notwithstanding Professor Sampson's initial concerns, Art.
 XVI, Sec.
-15 of the Texas Constitution appears to clearly authorize the partition and exchange of any and all community property not yet in existence, including, but not limited to, personal earnings, retirement benefits, I.R.A.s, trust income, income from separate property, and property acquired on credit; so does the legislature.
-See Sec/ 4.001(2) of the Texas Family Code.
+15 of the Texas Constitution expressly authorizes the partition and exchange of any and all community property to be acquired during-marriage which would include personal earnings, retirement benefits, I.R.A.s, trust income, income from separate property, and property acquired on credit; so does the legislature.
+See Sec.
+4.001(2) of the Texas Family Code.
 The cases of Fanning v.
 Fanning, supra, and Winger v.
 Pianka, 831 S.W.2d 853 (Tex.
 App.-Austin 1992, writ denied) have confirmed this viewpoint.